Task Force Gator JMRC Fire Phobia training 2026

-Florida Army National Guardsmen assigned to Alpha Troop, 1st Squadron, 153rd Cavalry Regiment, and Portuguese Army military police assigned to the 2nd Lancers Regiment conduct fire phobia training focused on civil disturbance control during a Joint Multinational Readiness Center rotation at Hohenfels Training Area, Germany, Feb.
+A Florida Army National Guardsman assigned to Troop A, 1st Squadron, 153rd Cavalry Regiment, uses a riot shield for protection during fire phobia training as part of a Joint Multinational Readiness Center rotation at Hohenfels Training Area, Germany, Feb.
 2, 2026.
-The training enhanced interoperability and preparedness for multinational operations in complex operational environments.
-(U.S. Army video by Staff Sgt.
-Marc Marmeto)
+The training scenario included controlled incendiary effects administered by a Portuguese Army instructor assigned to the 2nd Lancers Regiment, Military Police, to prepare Soldiers for crowd and riot control operations.
+(U.S. Army photo by Pfc.
+Azavyon McFarland)

 |Date Taken: